dreadl0ck/netcap/docs/industrial-control-systems.md

 * CIP - Common Industrial Protocol
 * Modbus / ModbusTCP

-The encoders are enabled by default.
+The decoders are enabled by default.

 ## Modbus